EM TV: Development

-Previous Affiliateship with Nine Network
+Affiliation with Nine Network

-EMTV was previously owned by the Nine Network Australia, from where most of its shows, idents, slogans and ads were sourced.
-One of the most recognisable Nine Network affiliteship flag was EMTV's 2004 ident, which used Nine's 'Still the One' music, first used by ABC in the United States in 1976.
-This ident is still in use today, despite EMTV dropping its affiliateship with Nine in late 2006 when it was sold to Fiji Television Limited, leading to a slowdown in the network's quality of television, and the dropping of Nine's American television lineup.
+EMTV was previously owned by Nine Network Australia, from where most of its shows, idents, slogans, and ads were sourced.
+One of the most recognizable Nine Network affiliate ship flag was EMTV's 2004 ident, which used Nine's 'Still the One' music, first used by ABC in the United States in 1976.
+This ident is still in use today, despite EMTV dropping its affiliation with Nine in late 2006 when it was sold to Fiji Television Limited, leading to a slowdown in the network's quality of television, and the dropping of Nine's American television lineup.
 EMTV continues to host many shows produced by Nine, as it still shows Nine's Australian shows through 2009, including Domestic Blitz, the Today Show, and RPA.

 After the split, EMTV began showing other shows such as The Simpsons, Grey's Anatomy, Army Wives, Neighbours and 24, which are held by Nine's rivals, Network Ten and the Seven Network.
+From its beginning, instead of buying from the Nine Network, due to licensing rules, EM TV bought foreign content and sporting events direct from the producers and rights holders.

-News and Current Affairs
+News and current affairs

-EMTV's news flagship is EMTV News, and is telecast daily from 6pm.
+EMTV's news flagship is EMTV News and is telecast daily from 6 pm.
 They show locally made news reports.
 Being Papua New Guinea's only commercial station, EMTV controls a major aspect of news in the country.